 The Reference only processes your personal data if at least one of these grounds applies:

-The Reference does not share your personal data with third parties, unless:
+The Reference does not transfer your personal data to third parties, except:

 Transfer to third countries